Pathways to USQ

 - Diploma of Human Services and Development

 - Certificate of University Studies

 Our Tertiary Preparation Program is a free course which provides you with the skills you need to succeed at university.

-The Accelerated Entry Pathway Program (formerly known as the Tertiary Preparation Program Intensive Pathway - TPPIP) is a fast tracked version of TPP, which is designed specifically for Year 12 students who haven't chosen an OP pathway or are worried they won’t get into uni.
-The course is studied over summer, so you can begin uni with your friends in Semester 1.
+The Accelerated Entry Pathway Program is a pathway program designed specifically for Year 12 students who haven't chosen an OP pathway or are worried they won’t get into uni.
+Use your end-of-Year 12 summer break to get uni-ready so you can begin your degree in the new year with confidence.

 The Indigenous Higher Education Pathways Program (IHEPP) is a pathway for Indigenous students looking to study at university.

 Our English language programs are ideal if you are from a non-English speaking background and are free if you are an Australian citizen or permanent resident.

 There are two ways you can use your TAFE (VET) studies to get into USQ:

 Use your TAFE (VET) qualification to gain entry into USQ and get credit for your TAFE studies towards your degree.